Wonikrobotics-git/allegro_hand_windows_v5/README.md

  1. Open up the solution, myAllegroHand.sln, in Visual Studio
  2. Right click the project 'myAllegroHand' in the Solution Explorer and click 'Properties'
- 3. At the top of the 'Property Pages' window, set Configuration to 'PEAK Release'
+ 3. At the top of the 'Property Pages' window, set Configuration to 'Peak Release'
  4. Navigate to Configuration Properties > Debugging and set the Working Directory to 'bin'
  5. Open myAllegroHand.cpp and, near the top, find comment '// USER HAND CONFIGURATION' and the constants below it